-I started with the design based off of RB Components battery tray.
+I started with the design based on RB Components battery tray.
 They get $150 for their product which seems a bit steep, but everything they sell is top notch and it is likely well worth the money.
 I was about to buy their tray when I decided, “no, I’m building my own.”
 It had nothing to do with the money.
-Afterall, I had to spend probably $800-900 on the tools needed to fab this thing up.
+After all, I had to spend probably $800-900 on the tools needed to fab this thing up.
 That’s ok though.
 Tools are an investment and they would allow me to build more of my own stuff for future projects.
 I also didn’t want to start on the very first thing on the van with something that was bought instead of build.
 Building my own tray would give me much more satisfaction and pride in our build.

 Let’s Learn How to Weld!

 Yeah, can you believe me, a mechanic of 20+ years, has never welded in his entire life?
-It’s pretty aggravating relying on others for welding projects.
-I decided enough is enough and went out and bought a little 110 Lincoln welder.
+It’s pretty aggravating to rely on others for welding projects.
+I decided enough was enough and went out and bought a little 110 Lincoln welder.
 I did a little reading, grabbed two pieces of metal to practice on, and walla…I was welding.
 Easy peasy.
 Let’s do this.

 Building the frame